-Serbia: 2015 full opening of electricity market, EPS power utility vs GEN-I most active power trader in region19.
-November 2014. / News Serbia Energy
+Serbia: 2015 full opening of electricity market, EPS power utility vs GEN-I most active power trader in region, News Serbia Energy

 On the Serbian electricity market, which will become fully opened as from the New Year, which means for households too, there will not be any big changes, because the customers from this category will still remain on the public supply.
 In Serbia, the opening of electricity market began less than two years ago.
 More precisely, the largest consumers, those on the high voltage, entered the market in 2013, and in early 2014, the same happened with all the customers on the medium voltage – the industry and major institutions.
 The Messer was the first customer who chose a new suppler and they went over to the company GEN-I for electricity supply.